wp-plugins/default-facebook-thumbnail/README.txt

 * ob and session clears

 == Upgrade Notice ==

+= 0.5 =
+* This is a security fix.
+Upgrade immediately

 = 0.2 =
 * This has a header fix, upgrade immediately.